debayan-datta/Preservation-of-Topology-Using-Deep-Image-Segmentation/README.md

 # Acknowledgement
 This work was under the Summer Research Fellowship Program offered by Indian Academy of Sciences.<br>
-Project Supervisor: Dr Amit Chattopadhyay, Assistant Professor, International Institute of Information Technology, Bengaluru,<br>
+Project Supervisor: Dr Amit Chattopadhyay, Assistant Professor, International Institute of Information Technology, Bengaluru.

 HuXiaoling worked on to find the continuous loss function that can be incorpotated in the network.
 You can find it [here](https://github.com/HuXiaoling/TopoLoss).
 Inroder to find the topological loss you will be needed recompile Persistence.so file in order to run TDFMain.py wrapped as a static library.